JohanJarvi/alltech-qld/src/pages/index.md

 sections:
   - title: ""
     subtitle: |-
-      **At Alltech Electrical we aspire for excellence while simultaneously ensuring that we deliver everything that our customers desire and more; all the while meeting every deadline.**
+      **For Alltech Electrical no job is too small or too big.
+With more than 30 years experience in the trade we are ready to take on any challenge and deliver the best possible results on time and on budget.**

       **We take pride in customer satisfaction!**
     section_id: intro